ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - a - (extra) Some options to give CSS to React apps.md

 How: demo on popcorn time

 Note:
-- consider doing a full session where we give style to the whole app popcorn-time (ex. using Chakra)
+- consider doing a full session where we give style to the whole app popcorn-time (e.g. using Chakra)

 -->